Functionalized Collagen Biochips with Core-Shell Structures and Collagen-Mimetic Peptide Nanotubes

 Technical Summary

-Collagen is an ideal scaffold material for biomedical uses, however existing animal sources struggle with contamination and immunogenicity issues to address this issue the researchers developed a collagen substitute using synthesized collagen-mimetic peptides (CMPs).
+Collagen is an ideal scaffold material for biomedical uses, however existing animal sources struggle with contamination and immunogenicity issues.
+To address this issue, Emory researchers have developed a collagen substitute using synthesized collagen-mimetic peptides (CMPs).
 The core-shell assembly was constructed from a mixture of core nanosheet seeds and shell peptide monomers which are then heated at a temperature between the melting transition of core and shell triple helices and then cooled to temperatures below the melting transition of the shell peptide.
 Individual peptides form stable triple helices that do not form higher order structures.
 When the peptides are mixed at the appropriate pH nanotubes are formed in which the outer surface is defined by the charged triads, the inner surface is defined by the Pro-Hyp-Gly triads.

 Developmental Stage